ulfschneider/ulfschneider.github.io/_pages/index.md

 Hi,

 my name is Ulf Schneider.
 I am an Agile coach and a software developer.
-I am employed at [Wincor Nixdorf](http://www.wincor-nixdorf.com), supporting the world wide transition of the R&D software department to be able to <em>produce a continuous stream of done software in each iteration, always delivering the most valuable parts first.
+I am employed at [Wincor Nixdorf](http://www.wincor-nixdorf.com), working with my colleagues towards the transition of the software business unit to be able to deliver a continuous stream of done software in each iteration, always doing the most valuable parts first.

-Here you can find some of my [writing](/know-how) about Agile software development.
+Here you can find some of my [writing]({{site.url}}/know-how) about Agile software development.

-Over the course of 20 years in the software industry I was more than 10 years with [IBM Global Services](http://www.ibm.com) as a developer and architect and more than 7 years self employed as an Agile coach and trainer - mainly leveraging the [Scrum](http://www.scrumguides.org) framework.
+Over the course of 20 years in the software industry I was more than 10 years with [IBM Global Services](http://www.ibm.com) as a developer and software architect and more than 7 years self employed as an Agile coach and trainer - mainly leveraging the [Scrum](http://www.scrumguides.org) framework.

 In 1996 I graduated from the University of Paderborn (Dipl.-Wirt.
 Inform.) and since then gathered the following certificates: